nickzoic/nick.zoic.org/art/qr-codes-advice/index.md

 of a single QR code pixel.
 I know your graphic design people won't like it, but do it anyway, or at the very least keep any interference in this area to the palest of colours.

+## Error correction

+Error correction is built into all QR codes, but for a relatively small increase in barcode size you can increase error correction to "High".

 ## No funny business